tjaekel/PortentaH7_WAcouSense/doc/README.txt

-Find here some documents how to setup (HW, SW, GuideLines...)
+Find here some documents how to setup (HW, SW, GuideLines, PicoC...)